dirkjanm/mitm6/Readme.md

   -hb DOMAIN, --host-blacklist DOMAIN
                         Hostname (FQDN) to filter DHCPv6 queries on (Blacklist principle, multiple can be specified.)
-  --ignore-nofqnd       Ignore DHCPv6 queries that do not contain the Fully
+  --ignore-nofqdn       Ignore DHCPv6 queries that do not contain the Fully
                         Qualified Domain Name (FQDN) option.
 ```